smeznar/HVAE/README.md

 ![linear_interpolation](https://github.com/smeznar/HVAE/blob/master/images/li.png)

 # Symbolic regression

-TBA - EDHiE (Equation Discovery with Hierarchical variational autoEncoders) = HVAE + evolutionary algorithm
+For evaluation of EDHiE (Equation Discovery with Hierarchical variational autoEncoders = HVAE + evolutionary algorithm) on the symbolic regression task, you can use the script _symbolic_regression.py_.
+Most parameters for symbolic regression can be found (and are explained) in the config file.

+Results of symbolic regression are saved into a file that contains the best expression and its error on both the train and the test set, as well as the number of evaluated and generated expressions and top n candidates.

+Some results of symbolic regression on the Nguyen symbolic regression benchmark can be found in the table below.
 ![symbolic_regression](https://github.com/smeznar/HVAE/blob/master/images/sr.png)